 Figure 3.
-The pressure at the axis of symmetry as a function of dimensionless time.
+The dimensionless pressure at the axis of symmetry as a function of dimensionless time.

 5.1.3.
-DMD analysis for linear mode

-The existence of a linear mode is expected for a small interval Δt between snapshots (several steps of the finite difference algorithm).
+DMD analysis for linear mode.
+The existence of a linear mode is expected for a small interval Δt between the snapshots (several steps of the finite difference algorithm).
 The eigenvalues for linear problems, usually, are not located on the unit circle.
-Figure 4 presents the complex eigenvalues (dependence $\lambda{\rm Re}(\lambda{\rm Im})$) for the interval between snapshots of $\Delta t = 10$ and 15 steps, selected on the oscillations phase of evolution.
+Figure 4 presents the complex eigenvalues (dependence $\lambda{\text{Re}}(\lambda{\text{Im}})$) for the linear mode of evolution.
+The interval between snapshots is $\Delta t = 5\tau$ (τ is the step of finite-volume algorithm).
+The data are selected on the oscillations phase of the flow.
+The small Δt is chosen to ensure the study of the linear mode, and 15 snapshots are used.